patroni/patroni/docs/faq.rst

     * ``patronictl``: This is a command-line utility used to interact with a Patroni cluster (perform switchovers, restarts, changes in the configuration, etc.).
 Please find more information in :ref:`patronictl`.

 What is a ``standby cluster`` in Patroni?
-    It is a cluster that does not have any Postgres node running as a primary, i.e., there is no read/write member in the cluster.
+    It is a cluster that does not have any primary Postgres node running, i.e., there is no read/write member in the cluster.

-    This kind of cluster exists for configuring replication from another cluster, and is usually useful when you want to replicate data across data centers.
+    These kinds of clusters exist to replicate data from another cluster and are usually useful when you want to replicate data across data centers.

     There will be a leader in the cluster which will be a standby in charge of replicating changes from a remote Postgres node.
     Then, there will be a set of standbys configured with cascading replication from such leader member.